How Long Does Stomach Flu Last? An Expert Weighs In

 Young children's developing immune systems make it harder for them to fight off viral infections, while their smaller bodies are also at greater risk of becoming dehydrated.
-Elderly people are also more prone to coming down with viral gastroenteritis, and take longer to recover afterwards, Dr. Rogg says.
+Elderly people are also more prone to coming down with viral gastroenteritis and take longer to recover afterwards, Dr. Rogg says.

-Anyone with a chronic illness, such as heart disease, asthma, cancer, or kidney disease, or who has HIV or is taking medications that suppress the immune system, should check with a doctor if they come down with the stomach flu.
+Anyone with a chronic illness, such as heart disease, asthma, cancer, or kidney disease, or who has HIV or is taking medications that suppress the immune system, should see with a doctor if they come down with the stomach flu.